 Regarding the latter, a lot of times I’ve seen these same players come back to that army only now they have to start fresh.
 Some times they’ll even sell off that second army they started to fund their original one again.
-The problem here is you’re selling your original one for less than it’s worth more often than not.
-That money goes into the second army and then you turn around and sell that for less than it’s worth.
-Now you’re back where you started with a lot less money to build up the army you once had.
+The problem here is you’re selling your original one for less than it’s worth, more often than not.
+That money goes into the second army, and then you turn around and sell that for less than it’s worth.
+Now you’re back to where you started, and with a lot less money to build up the army you once had.

-I find most armies, definitely the ones that have been updated for 5th, have various ways to approach how you build your army.
-Usually you have assault versions, shooty version, hybrids, mechanized, etc. Now, if you’re just sick of the army as a whole than there’s nothing you can do about that, might be time to move on to a new army.
-However, most of the people I see who are sick of their army are only playing one style and they are playing the same list every time they play.
+I find most armies have various ways to approach how you build the army.
+Usually you have assault versions, shooty version, hybrids, mechanized, etc. Now, if you’re just sick of the army as a whole than there’s nothing you can do about that and it might be time to move on to a new army.
+However, most of the people I see who are sick of their army are only playing one style, and they are playing the same list every time they play.
 They have a list for different sized games and it never changes.
-No wonder they get tired of their army, they’re only utilizing a small aspect of it.
+No wonder they get tired of their army; they’re only utilizing a small aspect of it.

-I do understand that using the same list repeatedly will make you a better player but only a better player with that list.
-You’ll know your list intimately, know your strengths and weaknesses and different ways to deploy against various types of armies.
+I do understand that using the same list repeatedly will make you a better player.
+You’ll know your list intimately, know your strengths and weaknesses, and different ways to deploy against various types of armies.
 However, is that really worth the cost of your interest in the army?
-I did this leading up to a tournament, play tested the hell of our my list and by the time the tournament was done I was burned out on my Orks.
-Fortunately I have other armies I can play while that wears off but not everyone does.
+I did this leading up to a tournament, play tested the hell of our my list, and by the time the tournament was done I was burned out on my Orks.
+Fortunately, I have other armies I can play while that wears off, but not everyone does.